 The empirical strategy involves imputing allowances and deductions, for each relevant type of allowance and deduction, by means of regression imputation, where the heterogeneity in the distribution of the allowances and deductions is captured conditionally on an appropriate income concept and relevant socio-demographics that are available in both the FAST and the EU-SILC data sets.
 As most of the tax deductions are significantly more relevant in the upper deciles of the income distribution, whereas in the lower deciles typically lump-sum allowances apply, this approach captures a great part of the heterogeneity in this distribution of deductions and allowances across the population of tax payers.
-Given a probability for the frequency of the allowances and deductions, at the household (i.e. tax unit) level and conditionally on the relevant income concept, which is typically defined to be the sum of taxable income from all sources, i.e. before applicable allowances and deductions.
+Given a probability for the frequency of the allowances and deductions, mean amounts observed in the tax statistics are imputed into the EUROMOD simulations, at the household (i.e. tax unit) level and conditionally on the relevant income concept, which is typically defined to be the sum of taxable income from all sources, i.e. before applicable allowances and deductions.